-31. He who oppresses a poor man reproaches his Maker, but he honors Him who pities the needy.
+31. He who oppresses a poor man reproaches his Maker, but he who pities the needy honors Him.

 32. A wicked man is thrust away in his wickedness, but the righteous finds a refuge at his death.

-33. Wisdom rests in the heart of him who has understanding, and it will be revealed in the midst of fools.
+33. Wisdom rests in the heart of him who has understanding, and among fools, it is known.

 34. Righteousness elevates a nation, but sin is a reproach to any people.

-35. The king’s favor is for a prudent servant, but his fury is for the one who causes shame.
+35. A prudent servant shall have the king’s favor, but his fury will be upon the one who causes shame.

 ¶1.
-A soft answer turns away wrath, but a hurtful word stirs up anger.
+A soft answer turns away wrath, but a harsh word stirs up anger.

 2. The tongue of wise men uses knowledge rightly, but the mouth of fools belches out foolishness.